aleffert/dials/Documentation/control-panel.md

 The Control Panel plugin lets you create screens of controls on the Desktop that will modify values in your running iOS app.
 It will also save changes to a value back to your code if you press the save button attached to that control.

-Here is an example control panel:
+Here is an example control panel that contrains two *example groups* of controls:
 ![Control Panel Plugin Example](control-panel.png)

 And [here is a video of the feature in action](control-panel-example-1080.mp4?raw=true).